Toxicology of carbon nanomaterials

-Toxicology of carbon nanomaterials is the study of toxicity in carbon nanomaterials like fullerenes and carbon nanotubes.
+The toxicology of carbon nanomaterials is the study of toxicity in carbon nanomaterials, such as fullerenes and carbon nanotubes.

 Fullerenes

 A review of works on fullerene toxicity by Lalwani et al. found little evidence that C_{60} is toxic.
 The toxicity of these carbon nanoparticles varies with dose, duration, type (e.g., C_{60}, C_{70}, M@C_{60}, M@C_{82}), functional groups used to water-solubilize these nanoparticles (e.g., OH, COOH), and method of administration (e.g., intravenous, intraperitoneal).
 The authors recommended that the pharmacology of each fullerene- or metallofullerene-based complex be assessed as a different compound.

 Moussa et al. (1996–97) studied the in vivo toxicity of C_{60} after intra-peritoneal administration of large doses.
 No evidence of toxicity was found and the mice tolerated a dose of 5 g/kg of body weight.
 Mori et al. (2006) could not find toxicity in rodents for C_{60} and C_{70} mixtures after oral administration of a dose of 2 g/kg body weight and did not observe evidence of genotoxic or mutagenic potential in vitro.

 Other studies could not establish the toxicity of fullerenes: on the contrary, the work of Gharbi et al. (2005) suggested that aqueous C_{60} suspensions failing to produce acute or subacute toxicity in rodents could also protect their livers in a dose-dependent manner against free-radical damage.
 In a 2012 primary study of an olive oil / C_{60} suspension administered to rats by intra-peritoneal administration or oral gavage, a prolonged lifespan to almost double the normal lifespan of the rats was seen and significant toxicity was not observed.

 An investigator for this study, Professor Moussa, generalized from its findings in a video interview and stated that pure C_{60} is not toxic.

 When considering toxicological data, care must be taken to distinguish as necessary between what are normally referred to as fullerenes: (C_{60}, C_{70}, ...); fullerene derivatives: C_{60} or other fullerenes with covalently bonded chemical groups; fullerene complexes (e.g., water-solubilized with surfactants, such as C_{60}-PVP; host–guest complexes, such as with cyclodextrin), where the fullerene is supermolecular bound to another molecule; C_{60} nanoparticles, which are extended solid-phase aggregates of C_{60} crystallites; and nanotubes, which are generally much larger (in terms of molecular weight and size) molecules, and are different in shape to the spheroidal fullerenes C_{60} and C_{70}, as well as having different chemical and physical properties.

 The molecules above are all fullerenes (close-caged all-carbon molecules) but it is unreliable to extrapolate results from C_{60} to nanotubes or vice versa, as they range from insoluble materials in either hydrophilic or lipophilic media, to hydrophilic, lipophilic, or even amphiphilic molecules, and with other varying physical and chemical properties.
 A quantitative structural analysis relationship (QSAR) study can analyze on how close the molecules under consideration are in physical and chemical properties, which can help.